dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 > * Train and evaluate the ML.NET model
 > * Classify a test image

+You can find the source code for this tutorial at the [dotnet/samples](https://github.com/dotnet/samples/tree/master/machine-learning/tutorials/TransferLearningTF) repository.
+Note that by default, the .NET project configuration for this tutorial targets .NET core 2.2.

 ## What is transfer learning?

 Transfer learning is the process of using knowledge gained while solving one problem and applying it to a different but related problem.

 For this tutorial, you use part of a TensorFlow model - trained to classify images into a thousand categories - in an ML.NET model that classifies images into 3 categories.

-## Image classification sample overview

-The sample is a console application that uses ML.NET to build an image classifier by reusing a pre-trained model to classify images with a small amount of training data.

-You can find the source code for this tutorial at the [dotnet/samples](https://github.com/dotnet/samples/tree/master/machine-learning/tutorials/TransferLearningTF) repository.
-Note that by default, the .NET project configuration for this tutorial targets .NET core 2.2.

 ## Prerequisites